freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/plugins/visual-scripting/setup.md

 In order to use visual scripting as your gamelogic engine, you need to add it as a component to your table.
 In order to do that, navigate in your hierarchy to the root node of your table, where you most likely still have the *Default Gamelogic Engine* added.
 If that's the case, remove it by clicking on the three dots and choose *Remove Component*.

-Then, add the visual scripting GLE component by (still in the inspector) clicking on *Add Component -> Visual Pinball -> Gamelogic Engine -> Visual Scripting Game Logic*.
+Then, add the visual scripting GLE component by (still in the inspector) clicking on *Add Component -> Pinball -> Gamelogic Engine -> Visual Scripting Game Logic*.

 ## Configuration